rosneru/DesignPatterns/README.md

-# README #
+# README

 ##  Overview ##
 Experiments and implementations based the Design Patterns book from Gamma, Helm, Johnson and Vlissides.

-## Development environment ##
+## Development environment
-The implementation uses both, *STL* and *C++11* features so an appropriate compiler is needed.

-For QTCreator it is set up as a CMake project.
-I've tested ist lastly with QtCreator 4.4.1 and GCC 6.3 on Linux.

-For Visual Studio 2019 there's a solution file which is set to target .Net framework 4.7.
+### Setup
+The project can be build using cmake:

+First create a directory *build* parallel to the *src* directory and enter it.

+Then call cmake to let cmake create the Makefile

+    cmake ..

+After this the project can be compiled from within the build directory by calling

+    make

+### Build with VisualStudioCode

+The included .vscode/tasks.json is set up to build automatically if you hit *Ctrl + Shifh + b* in VSCode.
+After the build the unstripped binary is copiedto the project dir automatically.

+### Debug with VisualStudioCode

+The included .vscode/launch.json is set up to start debugging by hitting *F5* from inside VSCode.